Some background information about resolutions and the report itself is a good starting point for gaining clarity when working with these reports.

-Following the running of our resolution reports - we receive the numbers from the Corporation for National Research Initiatives (CNRI) during the first week of each month, we package that data into your monthly report, and then we distribute the reports (due to the volume of Crossref members it takes us four to five days to distribute all reports to all members, so there is a lag; and, thus your report typically arrives in the second week of each month) - we usually get a few questions about the numbers included in those reports.
+We receive the resolution (or, click) numbers from the Corporation for National Research Initiatives (CNRI) during the first week of each month, we package that data into your monthly report, and then we distribute the reports (due to the volume of Crossref members it takes us four to five days to distribute all reports to all members, so there is a lag; and, thus your report typically arrives in the second week of each month) - we usually get a few questions about the numbers included in those reports (e.g., can you tell me about resolutions of all of my DOIs?
+I want more than just the top 10!).
 Unfortunately, we don’t have any more granular information than what is provided to us from CNRI.
 What’s included in the report is the extent of the information we have about your resolutions.

 More about resolution reports

-This report is meant to be a starting point for you to research potential errors.
-In particular, it helps identify instances where you’ve assigned a DOI to a publication, but neglected to actually register that DOI with Crossref.
+Since we report successful and failed resolutions, this report can be used as a starting point for researching potential errors.
+In particular, it helps identify instances where you might have assigned a DOI to a publication, but neglected to actually register that DOI with Crossref.
+If you had intended on registering DOIs, but failed to do so, your failed .csv would be full of DOIs that should be familiar to you - DOIs that you thought you had registered.

 Sometimes these errors are simply user mistakes (for example, typos made by users while attempting to resolve a DOI) and they can be ignored.
 Said another way, people and machines make mistakes; if you’ve registered metadata with us, chances are, at some point, a human or computer will make a mistake when trying to resolve to your content (and, that will lead to a failed resolution within this report).
 Other times, these errors are legitimate and action should be taken to correct them.
 We recommend that DOIs on the resolution report, especially those with high numbers of failures, be investigated to ensure there are no problems.